tlswg/tls13-spec/draft-ietf-tls-tls13.md

 dual-stack DTLS 1.2/DTLS 1.3 client must, however, be prepared to interact with a DTLS 1.2 ser

-Furthermore, a DTLS 1.3 MUST NOT use the KeyUpdate message to update keying material.
-Instead the epoch field is re-used, which is explained in {{dtls-rekying}}.
+A DTLS 1.3 MUST NOT use the KeyUpdate message to change keying material used for the protection of traffic data.
+Instead the epoch field is used, which is explained in {{dtls-epoch}}.

 The format of the ClientHello used by a DTLS 1.3 client differs from the TLS 1.3 ClientHello format.